Computing BSc (Hons)

-AI, 3D graphics, e-commerce or programming – choose from an exciting range of modules in Year 2.
-Discover the big picture with Computer Networks or Systems Architecture.
-Focus on output in Games Engines, Graphics and Modelling, or Software Engineering.
+Web coding, computer games or programming – choose from an exciting range of modules in Year 2.
+Discover the big picture with the Fundamentals of Digital Forensics or Data Analytics.
 You can also learn to run the show in Project Management.
-Whichever you choose, you’ll underpin everything with core Database studies.
+Whichever you choose, you’ll underpin everything with core database studies, security fundamentals and an introduction to e-commerce.
 Boost your job prospects and consider a year in industry before Year 3.

 Four of:Expand all

 Where your course includes optional modules, these are to provide an element of choice within the course curriculum.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by timetabling requirements.
 Some restrictions on optional module choice or combinations of optional modules may apply.

 Teaching methods are designed in consultation with leading employers in the region.
 Many classes are based in computer workshops, focusing on student activity as a means of learning.
 We introduce theoretical concepts by building on concrete practical activity.

 To enhance your employability, you will be given opportunities to work together and develop the essential people skills to complement your technical ability.